 Gerald Posner examines that fateful day and the man responsible for King's murder in Killing the Dream.

-Christopher Nolan’s latest action-drama is stunning; but there’s more to the story than survival.
+Christopher Nolan’s film brought Dunkirk back to life; but there’s more to the story than survival.

 Combat correspondent Richard Tregaskis recounts what he saw when the Allies invaded the island of Guadalcanal in 1942.